hackclub/hackclub/plan_for_growth.md

 Complimented with the Playbook, we will be working with organizers week to week over calls.

-#### Onboard 50 More Schools into the HackEDU Network
+#### Onboard 50 More Schools into the Hack Club Network

-All of our 24 clubs came to hackEDU through inbound interest.
+All of our 24 clubs came to Hack Club through inbound interest.
 Many came from the facebook group HS Hackers, representing 6,000+ high schoolers from 689 schools across 46 states and 87 countries which was started and is run by one of our founders, Zach latta.

 Moreover, from a survey that we did at the premier Hack Generation Y hackathon, we learned that there are over 60 clubs just in the bay area alone that are not